astropy/astropy/docs/imageutils/scaling.rst

 :class:`~imageutils.scaling.PercentileInterval`, and
 :class:`~imageutils.scaling.AsymmetricPercentileInterval`.
 For these three, values in the array can fall outside of the limits given by the interval.
-A ``clip`` argument is provided to control the behavior of the scaling when values fall outside the limits::
+A ``clip`` argument is provided to control the behavior of the normalization when values fall outside the limits::